for Research in Political Economy series ordering, click here

 ![]() |

 Statement of Purpose: This RESEARCH annual is founded on analyzing society in a manner consistent with the importance of the role of class.
 International in scope, the annual volumes deal primarily with economic and political issues and the unity between them.
 Both theoretical and empirical works are included.
 While published papers must be appropriate for developing class analysis of society, they need not be explicitly marxist.
-The RESEARCH can accept papers up to 20,000 and thus, in addition to usual journal length papers, may be appropriate for work which is not book length, yet is substantial.
-For submissions, please send your paper electronically, double-spaced typed with notes as endnotes followed by a reference list, to the volume's editor or general editor.
+The RESEARCH can accept longer works and thus, in addition to usual journal length papers, may be appropriate for work which is not book length, yet is substantial.
+For submissions, please send your paper electronically, double-spaced typed with notes as endnotes followed by a reference list, to a volume's editor or either of the series editors.
 Usual practice is review by two competent persons, on a double-blind basis, within a relatively short period of time.
+Guest editoship for a entire volume are also welcome.

 Click on "Links" to return to the top.